 Comparatively speaking, when you compare their somewhat higher than average management costs to those of a qualified Financial Advisor, you are still getting a great deal.
 That said, there are other providers who can provide you with this same service at a fraction of the cost.

 The tool they offer for retirement planning is great.
 It is easy to use, and you can play out a number of different scenarios with ease.
 If you are a DIY Investor, their investment checking tool is also very handy for getting high-level recommendations as well.
-The retirement planner is second to none; we found it very useful to perform a number of role-playing situations.
+The retirement planner is second to none; I found it very useful to perform a number of role-playing situations.

 With regards to their somewhat expensive Wealth Management Services, it would probably suit those who need regular Financial Advisor Support, in order to make it worthwhile in terms of your return on investment where the fees are concerned.
 Looking at the robo-advisor scene alone, they are a little less competitive.